Tom and Jerry filmography: 1940–1958: Hanna-Barbera/MGM cartoons

 The following 114 cartoons were directed by William Hanna and Joseph Barbera at the Metro-Goldwyn-Mayer cartoon studio in Hollywood, Los Angeles.
 All cartoons were released to theaters by Metro-Goldwyn-Mayer.
 Rudolf Ising was the producer of Puss Gets the Boot; subsequent cartoons were produced by Fred Quimby through 1955.
 Quimby retired in 1955 and from 1955 to 1957, Hanna and Barbera produced the shorts until MGM closed the cartoon studio in 1957, and the last cartoon was released in 1958.
 Most of these cartoons were produced in the standard Academy ratio (1.37:1).
 Four cartoons were produced for both Academy Ratio and CinemaScope formats (2.55:1, later 2.35:1).
 Finally, 19 cartoons were produced in widescreen CinemaScope format only (though reissues have the standard Academy ratio 1.37:1 instead).

-Like the other studios, MGM reissued and edited its cartoons when rereleased to theaters.
-Many pre-1952 cartoons were reissued with Perspecta Sound, which was introduced in 1954.
+Like the other studios, MGM reissued and edited its cartoons when re-released to theaters.
+Many pre-1951 cartoons were reissued with Perspecta Sound, which was introduced in 1954.
 MGM also reissued its cartoons before the introduction of Perspecta Sound.
-Because of the 1965 MGM vault fire, all original film of pre-September-1951 MGM cartoons are lost, leaving only the backup prints (usually the altered reissue prints), although some production artwork relating to the missing material has survived, like pencil sketches.
+Because of the 1965 MGM vault fire, all original negatives of pre-September-1951 MGM cartoons are lost, leaving only backup nitrate film prints (usually the altered reissue prints), although some production artwork relating to the missing material has survived, like pencil sketches.